Gothic-Modding-Community/gmc/docs/zengin/anims/MDS.md

 ```
 `ani` - is a keyword, we are defining new animation

-Let's describe all of the parameters
+Let's describe all the parameters

 `ANI_NAME`    - animation name, we use it in Daedalus as animation identifier